TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Locking protocol is to delete record and then recreate with new timestamp (single transaction).
 Delete will fail if existing record isn't what you expect (someone else has lock).
 Works great.
 * If someone else holds lock, you backoff and retry.
 * Building DNS alias tree: dynamodb.us-east-1.api.aws -> plan-101.ddb.aws -> lb-1, lb-2, ...
 * On change build plan-102 tree and then point top level alias at it when you're happy.
-Rollback is easy if you later find plan is back.
+Rollback is easy if you later find plan is bad.
 * Id for each record is a UUID.
 Nightmare for debugging ...
 * Lots of different top level endpoints, each with their own TXT record lock (simplest way to make it work in DNS).
 * Bug is a race condition between installing new plan and cleaning up old records